eug/jMetalDocumentation/running.md

         .setPopulationSize(100)
         .build() ;
 ```
-The last step is to run the algorithm and to write the obtained solutions into two files and optionally to print the values of all the available quality indicators:
+The last step is to run the algorithm and to write the obtained solutions into two files; optionally, it can also print the values of all the available quality indicators:
 ```java
     AlgorithmRunner algorithmRunner = new AlgorithmRunner.Executor(algorithm)
         .execute() ;